PABLO PICASSO

 Succession Pablo Picasso, Paris, 2024 / Artists Rights Society (ARS), New York.

 The 1914 war interrupted this creative effervescence.
-In August, the gallery of Daniel-Henry Kahnweiler, a champion of Cubism and Picasso's dealer since 1912, was sequestered.
+In August, the gallery of Daniel-Henry Kahnweiler, a champion of Cubism and Picasso’s dealer since 1912, was sequestered.
 Georges Braque, André Derain and Guillaume Apollinaire, to name but a few, were mobilized.
 Picasso, a Spanish national, was not requisitioned.
 During and after the war, he developed two aesthetics: one in the continuity of Cubism, as exemplified by Les Trois musiciens, 1921 (Philadelphia Museum of Art, Philadelphia); the other in a classicizing Ingresque vein revisited by a form of primitivism present in Three Women at the Fountain of the same year (MoMA, New York and Musée national Picasso-Paris).
-This return to classicism, characteristic of the period, was also partly fueled by his several-month stay in Rome in 1917 with Serge de Diaghilev's Ballets Russes company to create the sets and costumes for Parade.
-Predominantly cubist, combined with the dissonance of Erik Satie's music, the ensemble contrasts with the soft, classicist aesthetic of the curtain.
-He continued to collaborate with the Ballets Russes until 1924(Le Tricorne in 1919, Pulcinella in 1920, Cuadro Flamenco in 1921, L'Après-midi d'un faune in 1922 and Le Train Bleu in 1924), not forgetting Mercure for Comte Etienne de Beaumont's Soirées de Paris.
-This was also the period of Olga Kokhlova, a dancer in Diaghilev's company, immortalized in the film Portrait of Olga in an Armchair 1917 (Musée national Picasso-Paris).
+This return to classicism, characteristic of the period, was also partly fueled by his several-month stay in Rome in 1917 with Serge de Diaghilev’s Ballets Russes company to create the sets and costumes for Parade.
+Predominantly cubist, combined with the dissonance of Erik Satie’s music, the ensemble contrasts with the soft, classicist aesthetic of the curtain.
+He continued to collaborate with the Ballets Russes until 1924(Le Tricorne in 1919, Pulcinella in 1920, Cuadro Flamenco in 1921, L’Après-midi d’un faune in 1922 and Le Train Bleu in 1924), not forgetting Mercure for Comte Etienne de Beaumont’s Soirées de Paris.
+This was also the period of Olga Kokhlova, a dancer in Diaghilev’s company, immortalized in the film Portrait of Olga in an Armchair 1917 (Musée national Picasso-Paris).
 They married in 1918.
 Their son Paulo is born in early February 1921.
 Maurice Raynal publishes the first monograph on Picasso (1921).
-The summer of 1922 in Dinard is marked by a cycle of monumental Baigneusesen mouvement.
+The summer of 1922 in Dinard was marked by a cycle of monumental bathersin motion.

 Lovers in Green, Chagall, 1916-1917